Surrey History Centre

 Surrey History Centre (based in Woking) has kindly agreed to host our archive and we are very pleased to know that our precious memories will be kept in a safe place.

-Next year, 2018, will be the centenary of all women being give the right to vote and Surrey County Council’s History Centre has been awarded a grant from the Heritage Lottery Fund to explore and chronicle Surrey’s role in the fight for women’s voting right.
-Woking Soroptimists have pledged to support this venture.
+2018 marks the centenary of all women being give the right to vote and Surrey County Council’s History Centre was awarded a grant from the Heritage Lottery Fund to explore and chronicle Surrey’s role in the fight for women’s voting right.
+Woking Soroptimists have supported this venture throughout.

 Follow Surrey History Centre’s March of the Women blog here.